sburkett/laravel-s3-tools/README.md

 composer require incursus/laravel-s3-tools
 ```

-Once it is installed, you will need to add the service provider, as usual, to your `config/app.php` file:
+Once it is installed, you will need to add the service provider, as usual, to your `config/app.php` file (for pre 5.5 versions of Laravel that do not support auto-discovery):

 ```php
 	...